For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 Summary

-This product is ideal for user keen on enjoying breathable air without having to compensate on air flow through the ventilation system.
+This product is ideal for users keen on enjoying breathable air without having to compromise on airflow through the ventilation system.
 It’s also efficient at filtering allergen-provoking, large-particle pollutants.

 K&N Washable And Reusable Cabin Air Filter